 What are Institute of American Indian and Alaska Native Culture and Arts Development's Tuition and Fees?

 What does it cost to attend Institute of American Indian and Alaska Native Culture and Arts Development?
-Below we’ve mapped out the tuition and fees that will help you understand how much you will pay for Institute of American Indian and Alaska Native Culture and Arts Development.
+Below we’ve mapped out the tuition, fees, and room and board that will help you understand how much you will pay for Institute of American Indian and Alaska Native Culture and Arts Development.
 We’ve also included financial aid information to help you pay for college.
 If you’d like to get a personal estimated cost of attendance based on your situation, use our free cost calculator.

 What does it cost to attend Institute of American Indian and Alaska Native Culture and Arts Development?